pyuvarajan/Test-local/rel_train.md

 ```

 ## Coding & Testing
+Code phase activities are,
-The next phase is Coding the feature.
-Code the feature and raise a PR for the code.
-All the PR pertaining to the feature should be listed and informed to the community.
-Plan for a code review with community, and address the review comments if any.
-Once the review comments are addressed, ensure that PR is merged.
-Testing for the code should go in parallel along with the Test report.
-Code PR should be raised latest by 5th month of the release.
+1. Code the feature and raise a PR for the codes.
+2. All the PR pertaining to the feature should be listed and informed to the community.
+3. Inform the reviewer about the PR and schedule the review.
+4. Address the review comments and ensure that the PR is merged.
+5. Testing for the code should go in parallel along with the Test report.

-For example : For 202012 release, code PR should have been raised latest by Nov2020.
+6. Code PR should be raised latest by 5th month of the release.
+For example the code PRs for 202012 release, should have been raised latest by Nov2020.

-Periodic updates has to be given to the [Release Progress Tracking](https://github.com/Azure/SONiC/wiki/Release-Progress-Tracking-202006) sheet.
-All PR’s related to feature should be label/Tag in the PR in order to track the same.
-Code PR review and merging should be completed by last month of the release.
+7. Periodic updates on the code PR and its status has to be updated in [Release Progress Tracking](https://github.com/Azure/SONiC/wiki/Release-Progress-Tracking-202006) sheet.
+8. All PR’s related to feature should be label/Tag in the PR in order to track the same.

-For example : For 202012 release, PR should have been merged by Dec2020.
+9. Code PR review and merging should be completed by last month of the release.
+For example the PR merge for 202012 release, should be completed by Dec2020.
+10. Config commands and show commands pertaining to the feature should be mentioned in the Azure/SONiC repository within the appropriate folder.

 ## Release
+1. With completion of all the activities for the feature, a [branch](https://github.com/Azure/sonic-buildimage/tree/202006) will be pulled out on the last day of the release.
+For example branch pull for the 202012 release, will happen on 31st Dec 2020.
-A branch(need link) will be pulled out on the last day of the release.
-Image stabilization shall happen for 1 or 2 months after branching.
-Any feature that is not completed before the branching shall catch the next train.
+2. Image stabilization shall happen for 1 or 2 months after branching.
+3. Any feature that is not completed before the branching shall catch the next train.

-For example : For 202012 release, branch will be pulled out on 31st Dec 2020.